Cuphead: Development

 Their animation techniques are similar to those of these cartoons.
-Chad Moldenhauer, who had previously worked in graphic design, hand-drew the animations and painted the backgrounds using watercolors, colorizing them in Photoshop.
-The gameplay's frame rate is 60 frames per second, while the animation runs at 24 per second, which is the standard in American film.
+Chad Moldenhauer, who had previously worked in graphic design, hand-drew the animations and painted the backgrounds using watercolours, colourizing them in Photoshop.
+The gameplay's frame rate is sixty frames per second, while the animation runs at 24 per second, which is the standard in American film.
 Chad Moldenhauer saw the deliberately included human imperfections of their art design as a reaction to the perfectionism of modern pixel art.
 Jared Moldenhauer worked on other aspects of the game, and they discussed gameplay design together.
-Their studio hired a Romanian developer, a Brooklyn animator, and an Ontario jazz musician for the project.
+Their studio hired a Romanian developer, a Brooklyn animator and an Ontario jazz musician for the project.
 They sought to use recording processes vintage to that era.
-The score was composed by Kristofer Maddigan and consists of fifty one tracks performed by jazz and big band musicians.
+The score was composed by Kristofer Maddigan and consists of fifty-one tracks performed by jazz and big band musicians.

-The Moldenhauers described Cuphead as having a difficult, "retro game" core for its emphasis on gameplay over plot.
+The Moldenhauers described Cuphead as having a difficultly "retro game" core for its emphasis on gameplay over plot.
 Kill Screen described the developers as "obsessed" with run-and-gun fundamentals of "animations and exploits and hitboxes".
 They made multiple revisions to many gameplay elements, including how gameplay actions feel at the edges of platforms and how long players are disabled after receiving damage.
 They planned multiple difficulty levels and chose to abandon a typical damsel in distress plot for one where Cuphead perpetually creates trouble for himself.
 The developers planned to surpass the Guinness World Record for number of boss battles in a run-and-gun game by having more than 30, compared to the record's 25 in Alien Soldier.
-The game's implementation and visual design, combined with the limited number of staff, was Studio MDHR's biggest challenge, and as such the Moldenhauers went to great lengths to complete the game, even remortgaging their house in order to finance it.
+The game's implementation and visual design, combined with the limited number of staff, was Studio MDHR's biggest challenge, so the Moldenhauers went to great lengths to complete the game, even remortgaging their house to finance it.